DecadeReverb/strainer-asp-dotnet/README.md

 ### Custom Filter Operators

 Same manner as adding properties you can add new filter operators.
-Override a mapping method in a custom Stariner processor:
+Override a mapping method in a custom Strainer processor:

 ```cs
 public class ApplicationStrainerProcessor : StrainerProcessor